Merrimack Valley Philharmonic Orchestra

 Board of Directors

 Meetings of the Merrimack Valley Philharmonic Society Board of Directors are open to the public and you are welcome to attend.
-The Board meets at the Haverhill Public Library the third Tuesday of the month from 7 PM to 9 PM.
+The Board meets the third Tuesday of the month from 7 PM to 9 PM.
 If you are interested in attending a meeting or becoming a board member, please email MVPO President for information, agenda, directions, parking, etc.

 Francis E. Dolfe, Jr.